-My name is Annette L., a wife and mother to an adorable son.
+My name is Annette L., a wife, and mother to an adorable son.
 I am a banker in one of the best banks in Uganda.

 COVID-19 pandemic came as a shock to me; a disease of its nature did not seem so serious since the symptoms are similar to flu, a common cold here in Uganda that always attacks us because of the too much dust that we have.
-Anyhow, on later reading about the disease and understanding the grave symptoms and knowing that it can kill, I feared for both my life and my family’s.
+Anyhow, on later reading about the disease and understanding the grave symptoms, and knowing that it can kill, I feared for both my life and my family’s.

-I started panicking when the government of Uganda sent out strict measures to close schools, businesses and public transport, which eventually led to a lock down.
+I started panicking when the government of Uganda sent out strict measures to close schools, businesses, and public transport, which eventually led to a lock down.
 This was a complete lock down that I have never seen in my life.

-However, on a brighter side, the COVID-19 pandemic has brought my family closer.
+However, on the brighter side, the COVID-19 pandemic has brought my family closer.
 Never in our lives have we spent the longest of our lives together as a family.
 We have play dates with our son and he has grown so naughty.
 We have bonded more as a family, the price that I will never take for granted.